Advanced Warehouse Management

 This configuration allows recognition of different Application Identifiers (AIs) used in warehouse processes.
 The main implemented codes are:

-The Task module, automatically installed as a dependency of this module, enables event management, triggering tasks creation and actions execution after dynamic changes, allowing automation of flows.
+The Task module, installed automatically as a dependency, manages events and triggers task creation and actions after dynamic changes, enabling automation of workflows.

 Required

-In order to use this module, a developer must follow the initial settings described in Task - Initial Configuration.
+A developer must complete the initial setup described in Task - Initial Configuration to use this module.

-When installing Advanced Warehouse Management module, the Task Types required for picking and packing from the Etendo Mobile are included by default:
+When the Advanced Warehouse Management module is installed, the Task Types required for picking and packing from Etendo Mobile are included by default:

 User Algorithm

-Each Task Type will allow selecting the warehouse operator assignment algorithm, by default Round-Robin By Section Algorithm is used.
+Each Task Type allows selecting the warehouse operator assignment algorithm.
+By default, the Round-Robin algorithm is used.

 System Preferences